soda-lmu/rainer/README.md

 ### Getting your GitHub token

-With a GitHub token you can access LLMs free of charge (see for more information: https://docs.github.com/en/github-models).
-Therefore, you need a personal GitHub token, which you can create by following these steps:
+With a GitHub token you can access LLMs free of charge through [GitHub Models](https://docs.github.com/en/github-models).
+As RAINER uses these, you will need a personal GitHub token, which you can create by following these steps:

 1. Go to the GitHub page for managing your tokens: <https://github.com/settings/tokens>
 2. Make sure you selected 'Tokens (classic)' on the left